spring-media/ds_cmp_tealium_extension/README.md

 The goal of this project is to generalize Tealium extensions for the usage on different profiles and to centralize development.

 The project is hosted on GitHub.

+Changes in code will trigger the Cerberus tests to check e2e flow

 Changes will automatically be synced by Tealium.

 <!-- GETTING STARTED -->